John F. Kennedy Jr. was just 38 years old when he died in a tragic plane crash on July 16, 1999 — and not everyone believes that it was an accident.

 Could Kennedy have deliberately crashed his plane because of problems in his marriage and his work?
 Could he have been murdered for asking too many questions about his father’s assassination?
 Or, as some conspiracy theorists believe today, could John F. Kennedy Jr. actually still be alive?

-Here’s everything you need to know about JFK Jr.’s death, from his shocking demise in a plane crash to the rumors that have persisted ever since.
+Here’s everything you need to know about John F. Kennedy Jr.’s death, from his shocking demise in a plane crash to the rumors that have persisted ever since.

 The Challenge Of Being A President’s Son